 CAUTION It is not recommended that the new Still Store Loader be installed on Kalypso Menu panels.
-To transfer stills from the Menu Panel, use the Menu application's file operations (copy, paste, etc.).
+For more information about importing images from a networked/local drive directly to Still Store, see the Version 15.0 or later Kalypso User Manual.